lorae/multifamily-households/README.md

 4. Restore dependencies and run the analysis

-    Open `households-over-the-years.Rproj` in your preferred IDE, then in the R console:
+    Open `multifamily-households.Rproj` in your preferred IDE, then in the R console:

     ```r
     renv::restore()